helm1zf/SAP-S4HANA-University-Projects/README.md

 * **Master Data:** I learned that you can't do anything in SAP without a "Business Partner" (Vendor/Customer) and a "Material Master" first.

-## 🖥️ Modern SAP (Fiori)
+## 🖥️ Modern SAP: The Fiori Experience
-Most of my work was in **SAP Fiori**.
-I practiced using the "Apps" and "Tiles" instead of the old transaction codes.
-It made the system feel a lot more like a modern app.
+I spent the majority of my lab time working within the **SAP Fiori** environment.
+It's huge shift from the classic SAP GUI.
+It moves the focus from "Transaction Codes" to User Experience."

 ![SAP HomeScreen](./IMG_1421.png)
 *Note: This is the SAP Fiori Launchpad I used for my Bachelor labs.
 It uses role-based "Tiles" for different business tasks, which is the standard interface for S/4HANA.*